 - Psoriatic Arthritis Screening Quiz

 - How to Recognize the Signs and Symptoms of Psoriatic Arthritis

-- Fast Facts About Psoriatic Arthritis
+- Facts About Psoriatic Arthritis

-- Test Your Knowledge: Psoriatic Arthritis
+- Test Your Knowledge - Psoriatic Arthritis

 Fibromyalgia syndrome is a painful condition characterized by:

-The name fibromyalgia means pain in the muscles, ligaments and tendons.
+Fibromyalgia is characterized by pain in the muscles, ligaments and tendons.
 Fibromyalgia is a type of soft tissue or muscular rheumatism and does not cause joint deformities.

 - Fibromyalgia Screening Quiz